Makuria: Role of women

-The Christian Nubian society was matrilineal and women enjoyed a high social standing.
-The matrilineal succession gave the queen mother and the sister of the current king as forthcoming queen mother great political relevance.
-This importance is attested by the fact that she constantly appears in legal documents.
-Another female political title was the asta ("daughter"), perhaps some type of provincial representative.
+The Christian kingdom was fairly egalitarian and women enjoyed a somewhat equal social standing.
+The later period of matrilineal succession gave the queen mother and the sister of the current king as forthcoming queen mother political relevance.
+This importance is attested by the fact that she appears in legal documents.
+Another female political title was the asta ("daughter"), perhaps some type of courtesy title of some sort.

 Women had access to education and there is evidence that, like in Byzantine Egypt, female scribes existed.
 Private land tenure was open to both men and women, meaning that both could own, buy and sell land.
 Transfers of land from mother to daughter were common.
 They could also be the patrons of churches and wall paintings.
 Inscriptions from the cathedral of Faras indicate that around every second wall painting had a female sponsor.
-An inscription from Faras suggests that women could also serve as deacons.
+An inscription from Faras suggests that women could sometimes also serve as deacons.